BackHomeContact

 Movement and Worlds

 I built the player character as a KinematicBody2D driven by a finite state machine with states for idle, walk, sprint, jump, fall, dash, wall slide, wall jump, and water movement.
-Getting the movement to feel right took a lot of iteration.
-The game renders pixel art on an 8x8 grid at 1600x900, and I filled the levels with drop-through platforms, spike hazards that deal variable damage, ice tiles that change your friction and acceleration, water zones with their own distinct physics, wind modifiers, and a checkpoint system.
+Getting the movement to feel right took a lot of iteration and fighting bugs.
+I filled the levels with drop-through platforms, spike hazards that deal variable damage, ice tiles that change your friction and acceleration, water zones with their own distinct physics, wind modifiers, and a checkpoint system.

 Screen recording — running through a level showing wall jumps, dashes, sprint, water movement, and checkpoint activation